FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 ## FISCO BCOS Environment Interface Specification

-The FISCO BCOS Environment Interface (FBEI) specification includes the blockchain underlying platform [FISCO BCOS](https://gitee.com/FISCO-BCOS/FISCO-BCOS)Application Programming Interface (API) exposed to the Wasm virtual machine。All APIs in the FBEI specification are implemented by FISCO BCOS, and programs running in the Wasm virtual machine can directly access these APIs to obtain the environment and state of the blockchain.。
+The FISCO BCOS Environment Interface (FBEI) specification includes the blockchain underlying platform [FISCO BCOS](https://gitee.com/FISCO-BCOS/FISCO-BCOS)Application Programming Interface (API) exposed to the Wasm virtual machine。All APIs in the FBEI specification are implemented by FISCO BCOS, and programs running in the Wasm virtual machine can directly access these APIs to obtain the environment and state of the blockchain。

 ### Data Type